Skip to content

 The following is a list of materials required to complete the UC Merced Graduate application for M.A./M.M./M.S. and Ph.D. programs:

-• Fee Waiver: Graduate application fee waivers are available to eligible U.S. citizens or permanent residents based on financial need or eligible program participation.
+• Fee Waiver: Graduate Division application fee waivers are available to eligible U.S. citizens or permanent residents based on financial need or eligible program participation.

-• If you have participated in any of these eligible programs you may qualify for an application fee waiver.
+2. Program Participation: If you have participated in any of the eligible programs listed HERE you may qualify for an application fee waiver.
+Please review the instructions on page 2 to claim your fee waiver and submit your application.
+Be prepared to upload proof of participation.

 University of California, Merced